Scientific work packages

 ESR research projects

-This WP will offer the six ESR projects listed in Figure 4, which also summarises the planned secondments.
+This WP will offer the six ESR projects listed above, which also summarises the planned secondments.
 The ESRs in this WP will design and fabricate high-frequency SAW devices using nano-imprint lithography and other advanced cleanroom techniques.

 The SAW devices will be used to realise acousto-electronic transport in Si-based structures (ESR5-TWENTE1), acousto-mechanical tuneable graphene (ESR1-PDI1), acousto-electronic transport in complex-oxide multilayers (ESR6-TWENTE2), integrated sensors based on Lamb waves (ESR7-CNR), acousto-photocatalysis (ESR8-UAU1) and high-Q 1D and 2D phononic cavities (ESR3-UVEG1).